In our Commandos Methodology System , each block follows one goal for each modality.

 In cycling, it will be time to strategically construct how the athlete will manage the physical abilities inherited in the previous blocks.

-And in the race, the focus will also be the characteristic run-time races.
+And in the running discipline, the focus will also be the characteristic Tempo run sessions.
 Learn how to play different accelerations in one training session, in an intelligent and strategic way.

 Continuing the previous reasoning related to crosstraining and supercompensation, there will also be no such training here.
 For it is known that our body only evolves in rest, and not when we train.
 During an athlete’s training sessions, our muscles are constantly injured. and the period of supercompensation is just the moment that our body has to evolve and improve more and more.

-This huge variation of the training characteristics in each block makes it clear that the larger goal of the Ironman methodology is that everything can be trainable, provided it is done an intelligently way.
+The huge variation of the training characteristics in each block makes it clear that the biggest goal of the Commandos Methodology System is that everything can be trainable, provided it is done an intelligently way.

 And with the application of this system, the aspects of its performance can be achieved with the best use of its time, which is so precious to us.